Arundel House of Hope

 Friends of Colonial Players

 The Department of Aging and Disabilities needs volunteers to assist in protecting the rights and promoting the well-being of residents in long-term-care facilities.
-Program also helps residents maintain control over their lives and dignity.
-Facilities include nursing homes and assisted-living facilities.
+Program also helps those residents to maintain control over their lives and personal dignity.
+Long-care facilities include nursing homes and assisted-living facilities.
 Information: 410-222-4464, ext.
 3111.